 In Sihon and Og we see the dangers that the earthly blessings have for us.
 If we do not keep the flesh in the place of death and walk through the Spirit, we will forget our actual spiritual blessings.
 The result is that we look for our own honor and pleasure that are connected to the earthly blessings.

 After this digression about the spiritual meaning we return to the text.
 Israel has revived and rejuvenated at Beer.
-A people who are happy in the LORD is strong (Neh 8:11b11So the Levites calmed all the people, saying, “Be still, for the day is holy; do not be grieved.”).
-Through the joy of the well there can be successfully fought against enemies.
+A people who are happy in the LORD is strong (Neh 8:10b10Then he said to them, “Go, eat of the fat, drink of the sweet, and send portions to him who has nothing prepared; for this day is holy to our Lord.
+Do not be grieved, for the joy of the LORD is your strength.”).
+Through the joy of the well they can successfully fight against enemies.
 But first they send messengers to Sihon, as well as to Edom (Num 20:1414From Kadesh Moses then sent messengers to the king of Edom: “Thus your brother Israel has said, ‘You know all the hardship that has befallen us;).
 Sihon reacts just like Edom.
 Unlike with Edom, Israel is now ordered to fight against the enemy and to take its land.
 Already in Genesis 15 God foretold the judgment of the Amorites, but it will only be carried out when their iniquity is full (Gen 15:1616Then in the fourth generation they will return here, for the iniquity of the Amorite is not yet complete.”).
 That moment has now arrived.

 In verses 27-3027Therefore those who use proverbs say,

 So let the city of Sihon be established.